EA31337/EA31337-classes/Indicator/README.md

 An abstract class (subclass of `IndicatorBase`) to implement all type of indicators.

+The purpose of `Indicator` class is to provide common functionality across all indicators such as storing and searching for values.

 It implements structure for storing input parameters and buffer for accessing cached values by a given timestamp.